Wilaak/Route2/README.md

     [YourMiddleware::class, 'handler']
 ]);

-// Routes defined below will use the registered middleware
+// Routes defined below will use the middleware
 ```

 ## Route Groups

 Route groups make it easy to organize related routes and share common attributes—such as middleware or parameter expressions—across multiple routes.
-This helps keep your code DRY and maintainable.
 Groups can be nested, and nested groups automatically inherit attributes from their parent, much like variable scopes.

 ### Creating a Route Group